johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2015-02-27-hey-tsconfigjson-where-have-you-been/index.md

 ---
 title: 'Hey tsconfig.json, where have you been all my life?'
 authors: johnnyreilly
-tags: [tsconfig.json, TypeScript, implicit references]
+tags: [tsconfig.json, typescript, implicit references]
 hide_table_of_contents: false
 ---